Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Computational experiments

 where $A^{(n)}_{r,i}$ is the number of arrivals to station-class pair $(r, i)$ in time period $n$.
-We use a similar approach for $\hat p_\ell(\boldsymbol c)$.
-When all of these confidence interval sizes fall below a specified level $\tilde\delta^{(n)}$, which may be iteration number dependent, the simulation ends and a value is returned.
-In our experiments we follow this procedure $\tilde N$ times and then return the average of these values as our estimates $\hat p_{r,i}(\boldsymbol c)$ and $\hat p_\ell(\boldsymbol c)$.
-Some capacity allocations result in the true blocking proportion being extremely close to 0, resulting in an inaccurate estimate of 0 being returned.
-Since our model does not allow for blocking proportions with value $0$, in these cases we set the estimate to some very small number $\tilde\epsilon$ chosen close to $0$.
-There are a variety of other ways that these estimates could be obtained, this one was chosen for its simplicity.
+These approximate confidence intervals are appropriate since each arrival to a station can be viewed as a Bernoulli trial with parameter representing the probability that the arrival is accepted for processing.
+When all of these confidence interval {widths} fall below a specified level of $0.01$ or a maximum simulation clock is reached, the simulation ends and a value is returned.
+In our experiments, we follow this procedure $10$ times and then return the average of these values as our estimates $\hat p_{r,i}(\boldsymbol c)$.
+After extensive tuning, we found that setting the maximum simulation clock to $100$ provided a good balance between speed and accuracy (so that our numerous experiments could be completed within a reasonable time-frame).
+Some capacity allocations result in the true loss proportion being extremely close to $0$, which can result in an inaccurate estimate of $0$ being returned with high probability.
+Since our model does not allow for loss proportions with value $0$ unless capacity is also $0$, we set the estimate $\hat p_{r,i}(\boldsymbol c)$ to $10^{-6}$ whenever a loss proportion of $0$ is estimated with positive capacity.
+There are a variety of other ways that these estimates could be obtained, which could also be used within our optimisation framework, but this method was chosen for its simplicity.

-The simulations are performed in Matlab and the numerical optimisation package to implement Algorithm~\ref{ALG1final} is the interior point algorithm built into this platform.
-The experiments were conducted on an Intel Core i7-3770 3.4 GHz workstation running Windows 10 with 16 GB of RAM.
-The code used to perform the experiments in this paper is available online at \href{https://github.com/bpatch/stochastic-networks-with-blocking}{https://github.com/bpatch/stochastic-networks-with-blocking}.
+The computational experiments are performed in Matlab 2020b and the numerical optimisation package to implement Step~6 of Algorithm~\ref{ALG1final} is the interior point algorithm built into this platform.
+The experiments were conducted on an Intel Core i7-3770 3.4GHz workstation running Windows 10 with 16GB of RAM.
+Code for these experiments is available online at \href{https://github.com/bpatch/networks-of-stochastic-loss-systems}{https://github.com/bpatch/networks-of-stochastic-loss-systems}, where we also provide data files containing the results of completed experiments.
+All experiments are conducted with a fixed seed (included in the code) so that they can be easily replicated.
+Due to the large number of parameters needed to generate all of the scenarios we consider, it is impractical to provide all of these parameters in table form here and therefore the interested reader is referred to the data files provided online. {In all of the box plots in this paper, outliers are defined as points that are greater than $q_{75}+w(q_{75}-q_{25})$ or less than $q_{25}-w(q_{75}-q_{25})$, where $q_{n}$ is the $n$-th percentile and $w$ is approximately $2.7$ times the sample standard deviation (which corresponds to 99.3\% coverage, if the data are normally distributed).}